-Inventory is raw material used for making the product, work in progress goods and finished product.
-In other words, the inventory includes finished product ready to sell, work in progress goods which are not fully converted and raw material which is required to create the product.
+Inventory is a raw material used for making the product, work in progress goods, and finished product.
+In other words, the inventory includes finished product ready to sell, work in progress goods which are not fully converted, and raw material which is required to create the product.
 Inventory is generally found in manufacturing companies, service-based companies don’t have to carry inventory.
-Stock is finished product ready to sell into a marketplace.
+Stock is a finished product ready to sell into a marketplace.
 Stock can also have raw material if the company sells raw material to customers.
 Using stock and inventory interchangeable is technically wrong also and it gives misinformation about the financial health of the company, one should be careful before using a term.
-In layman term, stock and inventory are used interchangeably but for accounting purpose these two things are different.
+In layman’s terms, stock and inventory are used interchangeably but for accounting purposes these two things are different.
 Both Stock vs Inventory are having different meaning and need to be looked into details.
-From an analyst point of view, it matters a lot what is stock and what is inventory because both things give a different view of the company’s financials.
+From an analyst’s point of view, it matters a lot what is stock and what is inventory because both things give a different view of the company’s financials.

 What is Inventory meaning?

 Inventory has inventory carrying cost so companies try to maintain inventory at the optimum level.
 An optimum level of inventory is decided by management.
 Inventory carrying capacity and inventory turnaround are majorly tracked majors for tracking the optimum level of inventory required for the business.
 An analyst looks into details of inventory turnover and compares them with a similar industry to understand the efficiency of handling inventory.

 Inventory is categorized into the following categories –